philbowles/h4plugins/README.md

 ## Switches and "Things"

 Many iot devices have one simple thing to do: switch something on/off on a single GPIO - like a relay for example.
-Of that's all you need, use a plugin with "...Switch" on the end of its name.
+If that's all you need, use a plugin with "...Switch" on the end of its name.
 If you need something a little more fancy, for example to do some other "work" then choose a plugin with "...Thing" on the end of its name.
 The actual "thing" is a function *you* write so it can be anything, but whatever it is, sending `h4/on` or saying "Alexa...switch on 'thing'" will make it do its thing and `h4/off` will stop it.

-Networking is not required, but if used the webserver will automatically add the "big red switch" and various other options to control the plugin.
+Networking is not required but if you *are* connected, the webserver will automatically add the "big red switch" and various other options to control the plugin.

 * [**H4P_BinarySwitch**](docs/things.md): Allows control by commands from multiple sources to on/off a single GPIO.